BIO-DIKU/SeqScan/README.md

 ### Compiling source

 SeqScan compiles with C++11 support but has no dependencies on other external libraries.
-To prepare makefiles for release versions of the library and executable type:
+To prepare makefiles for release versions of the library and executable, download the source code (see above) and type:

+	$ tar xzvf SeqScan-latest-src.tar.gz
+    $ cd SeqScan-latest-src
-    $ mkdir build
+    $ mkdir SeqScan-build
-    $ cd build
+    $ cd SeqScan-build
-    $ cmake ../src
+    $ cmake ../SeqScan-latest-src

-After running `make`, the static library will be in /build/libseqscan.a and the executable in build/seqscan.
-To prepare makefiles for debug versions type:
+After running `make`, the static library will be in `SeqScan-build/libseqscan.a` and the executable in `SeqScan-build/seqscan`.
+To install in the system folders type `make install`.

+To prepare makefiles for debugging, instead type:

-    $ mkdir debug
+    $ mkdir SeqScan-debug
-    $ cd debug
+    $ cd SeqScan-debug
-    $ cmake -DCMAKE_BUILD_TYPE=Debug ../src
+    $ cmake -DCMAKE_BUILD_TYPE=Debug ../SeqScan-latest-src

 ## Pattern syntax